dotnet/designs/proposed/vcpkg.md

 - We must be able to consume dependencies from vcpkg in our projects.
 - It must be possible to use vcpkg in offline build scenarios.
 - It must be possible to use vcpkg in the VMR builds.
+- It must be possible to change a dependency to use a distro/system package instead of a vcpkg dependency

 ### Goals